-If you decide to take part you will be asked to sign and decide whether to agree to all or some of the following points:

-I am happy to take part.
-I give you permission to record research activities. ☐ I give you permission to share and publish findings and recordings.
+, decide to following , ced to sign and decide wh ether to agree to all or som I am happy to take part.
+I give you permission to record research activities.
+I give you permission to share and publish findings and recordings.
+I give you permission to share and publish what I will make during the research.
+3

-🗌 l give you

-permission to share and publish what I will make during the research.